SeunAdelekan/Kanary/README.md

 ## Features

   * Expressive routing
-  * Focus on clode clarity
+  * Focus on code clarity
   * Support for controllers
   * Inclusion of HTTP helpers
   * Full support for asynchronous middleware